 Happy New Year?
 Not Without Happy Thoughts!

-2016 will soon be behind us, and a new year awaits us.
+2017 is behind us now, and a new year is here.
 So, what are we going to do with the new year?

 The answer to that question depends upon what kind of thoughts you will entertain.
 After all, the year itself does not care how you feel or what you do or don’t do.
 It’s just days on a calendar, and with or without your permission, time will continue.
 With each new year, we get another opportunity to repeat the offenses of the previous year or work to be transformed and renewed.